DOT Digital Identity Service

 Important Replace the path /local/path/to/logs/dir/ in the command with your local path to the logs directory (you need to create the directory mounted to a persistent drive).
 The volume mount into the docker is mandatory, otherwise the application will not start successfully.

 Important The Digital Identity Service running inside the container, built from Dockerfile, runs under dot-dis user and not as root user.
 This may cause issues with files and directories mounted from outside the docker container (e.g. logs directory).
 To overcome this issue, you must ensure that the user’s UID (User ID) on the host machine, who owns the file or directory, matches the UID of the dot-dis user, which is 1000.
-Alternatively, you have the option to build the Docker container using the root-user.Dockerfile, which runs Digital Identity Service under the root user and does not have this limitation.
+Alternatively, you have the option to build the Docker container using the root-user.Dockerfile, which runs Digital Identity Service under the root user and does not have this limitation, but is less secure.

 Rocky linux as a base in the Digital Identity Service version 1.32.0 and above